Bonus Material: Purchase Order Tracker Template

 There are two variations of the closed status

-The short answer is that you should always use a purchase order tracking process.
+The short answer is that you should always have a purchase order tracking solution in place.

-However, when you have a large volume of purchase orders, the purchase order tracking process is more relevant.
+However, with a larger purchase order volume, the purchase order tracking process is more relevant.

 Here is a quick checklist on when purchase order tracking makes sense: